United States District Court for the District of Colorado

 The United States District Court for the District of Colorado (in case citations, D. Colo. or D. Col.) is a federal court in the Tenth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The District was established on June 26, 1876, pending Colorado statehood on August 1, 1876.

-As of 15 June 2025, the interim United States attorney for the District is Peter McNeilly.
+As of 15 June 2025, the United States attorney for the District is Peter McNeilly.

 Organization of the court

 The United States District Court for the District of Colorado is the sole federal judicial district in Colorado.
 Court for the District is held at Colorado Springs, Denver, Durango, and Grand Junction.